Lani274/tutorial-flask-login/README.md

     {% endif %}
     {% endwith %}
 ````
 We now can message the user, if something went wrong.
+We also attached a red color display for error messags through the block check and also to show green color.
+The else block shows the green color change for the success message.
+Moreover, the *data-dismiss="alert"* shows the user a close button after an alert section appeared (vgl.
+Bootstrap Alerts n.d.).

 ---
 ## 6. Flask-Login